miloupark/community/README.md

+# Avatar Community App

-# Avatar Community App | Learning React Native with Expo
+Avatar Community App | Learning React Native with Expo

 ## 📘 About This Project